 Wednesday morning services are back!
 Every Wednesday morning at 10.30 am there's an opportunity to join us for a short service.
 Book a spot to join us.
 Once a month services are streamed for you to watch live or later on the Circuit YouTube site.
-Here are the worship leaders for the Wednesdays in July:
+Here are the worship leaders for the next few Wednesdays:

-7 July service led by Mr Bob Dauncey
+15 September service led by Mr Godfrey Higgins

 Stay on top of any changes by subscribing here to the weekly Circuit Bulletin.

 Don't forget the prayer garden at church.
 Please take advantage of it if that is convenient for you.
 It can be a pleasant and comfortable place to sit peacefully for a while and share a moment with God.
-Thank you so much to the volunteers who have been sprucing up the church gardens - you've done a great job.
+Thank you so much to the volunteers who made the church gardens so beautiful this Summer - you've done a great job.

 If you would like someone to pray for you, or with you, or for a particular concern that is on your heart